KDIS-DSPPM/data-visualization/README.md

 * If it happens once, I will take off EVERY POINT related to that section in the assignment or exam.
 In this case, I will not use the check, check-, check+ grading system for the assignment.
 Instead, I will use your score.

 * If it happens more than once, I will bring this matter to the disciplinary board.
+See [this document](https://www.kdischool.ac.kr/board.es?mid=a10501040000&bid=0010&act=view&list_no=10903) for the reference.

 ### 1. Assignment